-The fall term is devoted to weekly two-hour laboratory sessions that focus on washing and cataloguing the artifacts excavated during the summer.
+The fall term is devoted to weekly four-hour laboratory sessions that focus on washing and cataloguing the artifacts excavated during the summer.

 The August fieldwork generally takes place at a site within commuting distance of the UTM campus or on the UTM campus.
 Students are individually responsible for transportation; a car pool will be organized from the UTM campus if an off-campus site is selected.